davidk-cmyk/floot/replit.md

 Note: The build step is automatically executed during deployment.
 For local development, run `npm run build` once before starting the server, or the workflow will serve the existing dist folder.

 ## Recent Changes
+- **2024-12-09**: Removed "My Favorites" section from portal sidebar
+  - Portal sidebar now only shows "All Policies" and "Recent Updates"
+  - Removed unused favorites filtering logic from portal pages

 - **2024-12-09**: Configurable portal labels
   - Added `label` field to portals table for customizable badge text
   - Portal label is now editable in portal settings (Basic Info section)